 Turmeric in the drink

-Warm drinks with a special taste are particularly popular in the colder months of the year.
+Especially in the colder months of the year, warm drinks with a special taste are in demand.
 Turmeric can be used as a tea for colds and sore throats, but also works as a remedy for warmth from within.
+The “golden milk” in particular is very popular: The drink consists of fresh or dried turmeric and black pepper, as well as other health-promoting ingredients that are mixed with warm (plant-based) milk.

 Beneva Black Turmeric Capsules